 - Supplement wisely.
 Reduced sunlight means you’ll need a vitamin D supplement*, and I love adding magnesium flakes* to my baths

 Cabin fever is a form of claustrophobia or restlessness that comes from being in the same confinements for too long.
 Whenever I hear the phrase, I immediately think of Jack in The Shining.
-Like no, I’m not going to become a murderous, psychotic version of myself when I’ve been cooped up for too long, but I do tend to get frustrated and irrationally angry.
+Like no, I’m not going to become a murderous, psychotic version of myself when I’ve been cooped up for too long, but I do tend to get frustrated, irrationally angry, or experience the blues.

 With most of my copywriting, blogging, and business management happening from my tiny white desk at home, it’s no wonder that I do get stuck by cabin fever towards the end of the work week.
 Here’s how I’ve learned to keep mine at bay: